besure94/Trivia-Game/README.md

 ## Setup/Installation Requirements

+**Note: this application is still being worked on.
+To use the application, please use the `main` branch.
+The app is not yet working for the other branches.**

 * Select the green "Code" button, and clone this repository to your desktop.
 * In the terminal, go to your project folder and run the command `$ npm install` to install node_modules.
 * Run the command `$ npm run build` to bundle together JS files.